csk99/har/README.md

 # Human Activity Recognition
-This project is about using Deep Learning algorithms in order to build an AI software to recognize day to day human activities or actions.
-We are using state of the art Computer Vision models like InceptionV3 to extract key features from videos frames and trained a sequence model classifier to recognize a set of actions or activities choosen upfront
-We used this [paper](https://arxiv.org/pdf/1411.4389.pdf) as an inspiration

 #### -- Project Status: [Active, On-Hold, Completed]

 ## Project Intro/Objective
+This project is about using Deep Learning algorithms in order to build an AI software to recognize day to day human activities or actions.
+We are using state of the art **Computer Vision** models like **InceptionV3** to extract key features from videos frames and trained a sequence model classifier to recognize a set of actions or activities choosen upfront.
+We used this [paper](https://arxiv.org/pdf/1411.4389.pdf) as an inspiration.

 The purpose of this project is ________.
 (Describe the main goals of the project and potential civic impact.
 Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out

 ### Methods Used
 * Inferential Statistics